fun4seb/GitNotes/2021 ~ Fall/GEOG 310/GEOG310 - Week 5.md

-# GEOG310 - Week 5: Sanctuary Cities & Refugee Rights
+# GEOG310 - Week 5: Sanctuary Cities & Biopower/State of Exception

 # Lecture Notes: Sanctuary Cities
 - **What is sanctuary?**